nayanmapara/CivilProtectionShelters/README.md

 ```

 ## Built With
-#### Following Programming, Databse, Scripting, Styling and Marup Languages are used:
+#### Following Programming, Database, Scripting, Styling and Markup Languages are used:
 - Python
 - MySQL
 - Javascript